CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 ##### 3. Create the functions and procedures

-Download [`modules.sql`](https://storage.googleapis.com/carto-analytics-toolbox-core/snowflake/latest/modules.sql) into a locafile.
+Download [`carto-analytics-toolbox-core-snowflake-modules.sql`](gs://carto-analytics-toolbox-core/snowflake/latest/sql/carto-analytics-toolbox-core-snowflake-modules.sql) into a locafile.

-Execute the file `modules.sql` to create the SQL functions and procedures in the "carto" schema of the "carto" database.
+Execute the file `carto-analytics-toolbox-core-snowflake-modules.sql` to create the SQL functions and procedures in the "carto" schema of the "carto" database.

 {{% bannerNote title="WARNING" type="warning" %}}
 This file will remove all the previous functions and procedures in the "carto" schema.
 {{%/ bannerNote %}}

+**Congratulations!** you have successfully installed the CARTO Analytics Toolbox in your Snowflake database.
+Now you can start [using the functions](/analytics-toolbox-snowflake/sql-reference/overview/).